 So back to eight year olds playing basketball and boxing out.

 As I said, it was now time for Tommy to get a win.
 It was time to put to good use God’s gift to Tommy (his body).

 One day after school and shortly after the start of the basketball season Tommy and I went outside to the street where we have our own basketball hoop.
 We passed, we dribbled, we shot and while we did so I described Larry Bird.
-I talked about how Larry, who was one of my favorite Celtic players, but not as good as Tommy Heinsohn of course, would during the off season each year go home to French Lick, IN and learn another skill to add to his repertoire.
+I talked about how Larry, who was one of my favorite Celtic players, but not as good as Tommy Heinsohn of course, would during the off season each year go home to French Lick, Indiana and learn another skill to add to his repertoire.
 (I don’t believe I used the term repertoire at that time though with my 8 year old son.)
 I shared how Larry Bird was not blessed with great speed, vertical leaping ability, or quickness, and yet he is considered one of the best ever to play the game because he got the most out of the gifts God had provided to him.
 I mentioned how Larry would learn and do whatever he needed to in an effort to position his team to win.